 An Introduction To FUE Hair Transplants

-Minimally invasive Follicular Unit Extraction (FUE) hair transplant is actually becoming the more popular option for hair transplantation, thanks to results that look very natural with very little downtime, no scars and no discomfort.
-Here is an article about what the latest developments in FUE hair transplant procedures are all about and how are they done, along with the benefits and the issues or risks associated with this method, along with the outlook for the future of hair restoration.
+Here is some information about the latest developments in FUE hair transplant procedures; what they are all about, how are they done, the benefits and the issues or risks associated with this method, and the outlook for the future of FUE hair restoration.

-FUT (Follicular Unit Transplantation) Hair Transplants are performed under local anesthesia.
+FUT (Follicular Unit Transplantation) or “strip” Hair Transplants are performed under local anesthesia.
 Follicular Unit Transplantation (FUT) is the ‘strip’ approach: the surgeon removes a thin strip of dense-growing tissue hair from the back or sides of the head and divides it into individual follicular units and transplants these one by one into the bald or thinning areas.

 fue hair transplant missouri